I-9 Retention & Purges – A Guide to Why They’re Important

 According to federal regulations, you must retain the Form I-9 for three years after the date of hire, or one year after the date of employment ends – whichever is later.

-According to USCIS, the way to calculate how long to keep a former employee’s Form I-9 is:
+According to USCIS, the way to calculate how long to keep a former employee’s Form I-9 (the I-9 retention calculator or formula) is:

 - If they worked for less than two years, you must retain their form for three years after the date you entered in the ‘First Day of Employment’ field.